cloudcloud/nottify/README.md

 When the file system changes heavily, it may be useful to clear existing data and allow for ``ingest`` to perform fresh analysis.
 This is also useful for emptying cached content, when manual changes are being made or configurations updated.

+###start
+Open the http process, and begin serving http requests.